 This is an upgraded title deed from the Nor Sor Saam Gor.
 The parcel point however has not been set by an air survey but issued by an officer from the Land Department.
 This again not a title deed recommend to a foreigner to buy unless you take advice from our property lawyer as this land can be upgraded to a full Chanote but it does take up to a year and does cost money to upgrade title deeds.

 This is the only title deed a foreigner should buy in Thailand as it is full ownership of the property without any restrictions.
+The Chanote title for foreigners is what everyone has.
 There is the possibility of an encumbered title deed such as with a Chanote in Thailand which is why it is always recommended to have due diligence done on any property bought in Thailand.
 Never buy any property in Thailand without having full due diligence done.
 The Chanote however recently has had its own issues:

 Under the Thailand land reform program, many Chanote’s have been issued for the property in Thailand however they are restricted and this would be reflected in the title deed.
 One example of this is that the Chanote cannot be sold before 10 years have elapsed.